yunyounglee99/puripuri/README.md

 - PURi account (free tier available)

 ### Installation
-1. Download the PURi app from the App Store or Google Play
+1. Download the PURIPURI app from the App Store or Google Play
 2. Create an account or log in
 3. Select your grade level and preferred math topics
 4. Complete the initial assessment to personalize your experience